 Call it the modern-day equivalent of the mounted patrol.

-A sleek Segway electric scooter was donated to the Alexandria Police Department last week, and officials said they expect officers to begin using it on patrols and in Old Town next month.
+A sleek Segway electric scooter was donated to the Alexandria Police Department this month, and officials said they expect officers to begin using it on patrols and in Old Town next month.

 The $5,145 Segway was donated by the Alexandria Police Foundation, a group founded by residents to support and finance initiatives for the 300-member force.

 At an unveiling last week, Alexandria officers tested the device.
 Designed for police officers, the model is equipped with a GPS tracking system and a handlebar guard for mounting lights, sirens or other accessories.

 "We think this will be a very effective tool used in our patrol division," said Capt.
 John Crawford, a police spokesman.
 "It's going to give us greater access and flexibility. . . .
 Where you can walk, you can ride the Segway."

 At first, the department's lone Segway will be assigned to the community support section, a specialty unit that includes officers assigned to patrol residential complexes on foot and by bicycle, Crawford said.

 "We thought this would be a valuable tool to ride in the neighborhoods and in alleyways," he said.
 "For residential officers, riding on a Segway versus walking the beat will be great for them.
 There are lots of incentives."